divyansh-v15-06/pipedream/README.md

 A local, read-only training dashboard is also available in `monitoring/`.
 It follows a named Docker training container, checkpoint files, TensorBoard scalars, host resource use, and NVIDIA telemetry without being able to start, stop, or alter a run.

+### Development-Pilot Status (Completed)

+The development-pilot vertical slice is complete across all stages:
+- **PPO Training**: Five seeds trained sequentially for 100,000 steps each (500,000 total) on training programs in `results/raw/overnight_pilot/ppo/`.
+- **Validation Selection**: Checkpoints were evaluated using validation split records only via `pipedream-select-checkpoint`, selecting `seed_0` (63.5% mean instruction reduction) recorded in `results/raw/overnight_pilot/selection.json`.
+- **Held-Out Test Evaluation**: The selected `seed_0` checkpoint was evaluated once on the locked test programs in `results/raw/overnight_pilot/test.jsonl`, achieving a 58.3% mean instruction reduction (66.7% on `pilot_011_polynomial` and 50.0% on `pilot_012_sum`) with 0 failed steps.
+- **Baselines & Paired Analysis**: LLVM pipelines (`-O2`, `-O3`, `-Oz`), random search, greedy search, and beam search were evaluated across seeds 0–4 in `results/raw/overnight_pilot/baselines_test.jsonl` and summarized in `results/raw/overnight_pilot/baselines_report.json`.
+Paired bootstrap statistics are recorded in `results/raw/overnight_pilot/paired_analysis_*.json`.

 ### Do We Need To Train PPO?

 Yes.
-The short smoke model only verifies that PPO, LLVM, observations, rewards, checkpointing, and evaluation connect correctly.
-It is not a research result.
-A defensible result requires training on the training split with multiple seeds, selecting a checkpoint using validation programs only, and evaluating that locked checkpoint once on unseen test programs.
-The current pilot commands exercise this protocol with a tiny timestep budget; final training must use a substantially larger predeclared budget.
+The smoke model and pilot slice verify that PPO, LLVM, observations, rewards, checkpointing, and evaluation connect correctly.
+They prove the protocol wiring.
+A defensible main research result requires training on the full main benchmark split with multiple seeds, selecting a checkpoint using validation programs only, and evaluating that locked checkpoint once on unseen test programs.
+Final main training will scale to a predeclared 500,000-step budget per seed on an acquired AnghaBench corpus.

 ## Contribution Boundary